hvnsweeting/kapacitor/client/API.md

 All IDs must match this regex `^[-\._\p{L}0-9]+$`, which is essentially numbers, unicode letters, '-', '.' and '_'.

+### Backwards Compatibility

+Currently Kapacitor is in 1.x release with a guarantee that all new releases will be backwards compatible with previous releases.
+This applies directly to the API.
+New additions may be made to the API but existing endpoints will not be changed in backwards incompatible ways during the 1.x releases.

+### Technical Preview

+On occasion when a new feature is added to Kapacitor it may be added in a technical preview for a few minor releases and then later promoted to fully fledged v1 feature.
+Preview means that the newly added features may be changed in backwards incompatible ways until they are promoted to v1 features.
+Using technical preview allows for new features to fully mature while maintaining regularly scheduled releases.

+To make it clear which features of the API are in technical preview the base path `/kapacitor/v1preview` is used.
+If you wish to preview some of these new features, simply use the path `/kapacitor/v1preview` instead of `/kapacitor/v1` for your requests.
+All v1 endpoints are available under the v1preview path so that your client need not be configured with multiple paths.
+The technical preview endpoints are only available under the v1preview path.

+>NOTE: Using a technical preview means that you may have to update your client for breaking changes to the previewed endpoints.

 ## Writing Data

 Kapacitor can accept writes over HTTP using the line protocol.